-I mention this because I try not to allow my personal agendas cloud the research and findings I read and study.
-I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat it.
-Though, I may believe in one aspect of nutrition for the majority, that doesn’t mean it is suitable for everyone or even myself.
+I mention these things because I try not to allow my personal agenda to cloud the research and findings I read and study.
+I may not eat certain foods, but that doesn’t mean I tell other people they can’t eat them.
+Though I may believe in one aspect of nutrition for the majority, that doesn’t mean it’s suitable for everyone or even for myself.
 It doesn’t mean I am going to manipulate research in order to support my personal dietary habits.
-That doesn’t mean I am not passionate, trust me passion is not something I lack.
-Still, I expect a majority of people reading this, that have been following me for years, would be surprised to learn some of those things.
+It doesn’t mean I am not passionate; trust me, passion is not something I lack.
+Still, I expect that a majority of people reading this who have been following me for years would be surprised to learn some of these things.

-I have caught myself trying to find the 1 study out of 100 that proved the view I felt was right in my gut was correct.
+I have caught myself trying to find the one study out of 100 that proved the view I felt was right in my gut was correct.
 It is difficult to resist the sweet lure of laying out the one abstract study that “refutes” something.
-These studies usually predate the 50’s.
-The problem is, valid research does not work that way.
-Searching for the 1 out of 100 studies to prove a point, is not working for science, is working for ego or fear.
+These studies usually predate the 50s.
+The problem is that valid research does not work that way.
+Searching for the one out of 100 studies to prove a point is not working for science, it is working for ego or fear.

-What I find even more ironic – I am one of the few people who has existing health-related issues with certain food products.
+What I find even more ironic is that I am one of the few people who has existing health-related issues with certain food products.
 I am a person who believes in being a voice for those who can’t speak for themselves.
-Go figure, I would be the voice of reason among others on their witch hunt.
+Go figure, I would be the voice of reason amongst others on their witch hunt.
 I don’t pick up the pitchfork; I build a soapbox.
-Let’s see if this deceleration falls on deaf ears.
+So let’s see if the following falls on deaf ears.

 The Damnation of Food

-At any given moment, anyone can visit a site of a “health expert” and find a food item that they are not supposed to eat.
-Recently, I decided to tally and take a closer look at the foods put on the “don’t” lists and who was doing it.
-Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as being food that shouldn’t be consumed.
+At any given moment, anyone can visit the website of a “health expert” and find a food item they are not supposed to eat.
+Recently, I decided to take a closer look and tally the foods put on “don’t” lists and who was doing it.
+Sadly, I was not surprised to find that there was not one food I couldn’t find a person damning as something that shouldn’t be consumed.
 From celery to lamb, I can point to a site that recommends against it’s intake.
 This includes the usual suspects—dairy, meat, gluten, fruit, and grains.
 Green non-starch vegetables and wine are the least attacked foods.
-Ironically enough, people who usually were against the use of fruit were the people who recommend a daily glass or two of wine.
+Ironically enough, people who are usually against eating fruit are the people who recommend a daily glass or two of wine.

-Overall, I found more websites discussing foods people should avoid, instead of discussing the foods people should eat.
-It is a common occurrence for humans to focus on the negative, so that is no surprise.
+Overall, I found more websites discussing the foods people should avoid rather than discussing the foods people should eat.
+It is a common occurrence for humans to focus on the negative so that is no surprise.

-Every so often certain “experts” deem foods, or group of foods, “uneatable” for some reason or another.
-This continues to happen until enough knowledgeable people come along and explain the faulty in the “experts” reasoning or show the lack of scientific evidence.
-When the time comes that more people are saying it is safe to eat foods than people saying it is not, the general public will open up again to consumption.
-For some, this will never happen; they will stick to their guns.
-One such example – dietary saturated fat.
+Every so often certain “experts” deem a food, or group of foods, “uneatable” for some reason or another.
+This will continue to happen until enough knowledgeable people come along and explain the faults in the “expert’s” reasoning or show the lack of scientific evidence.
+When more people say it’s safe to eat foods than people saying it’s not, the general public will open up to consuming them again.
+For some foods this will never happen; there will always be the ones stigmatized as just bad.
+One such example is dietary saturated fat.

-In the 80’s and 90’s dietary saturated fat had a hard of a time and was essentially the whipping boy for a lot of problems.
-Bacon still can’t be said without hearing a tired joke about having a heart attack.
+In the 80s and 90s, dietary saturated fat had a really hard time and was essentially the whipping boy for a lot of problems.
+Bacon still can’t be mentioned without hearing a tired joke about having a heart attack.
 The same is true for eggs, fatter cuts of meat, and more.
-Over the years, a truckload of scientist and researchers have come out to show that saturated fat is not the evil we once thought it was.
-In moderation, it is even a positive thing.
-It is funny that the same people “freeing the chains” from fat, are the ones pointing their fingers in other directions.
+Over the years, a truckload of scientists and researchers have come out to show that saturated fat is not the evil we once thought it was.
+In moderation, it’s even a positive thing.
+It is funny that the same people “freeing us from the chains” of fat, are the ones pointing their fingers in other directions.
 “We shall overcome!” becomes “What’s next?!”

-There are some foods which are incredibly easy to target over others.
-Though I have seen people violently attack a Bell Pepper, it is much harder to take down than something like grains.
+There is some food that is incredibly easy to target over others.
+Though I have seen people violently attack bell peppers, it is much harder to take them down versus grains.
 Still, let’s look at why and how these foods usually take a hit.

 1. The food is a high-allergy risk.

 Foods like eggs, wheat, and nuts are just a few examples.
 People with allergies to these foods make up an extremely small percentage of the overall population.
-But, because there is an allergic expression for some, it leads to a rally against their use for all.
+But because there is an allergic expression in some, it leads to a rally against their use for all.

 Most vegans and vegetarians deal with ethical issues.
 It can also be connected to environmental or economic issues.
 When people are making their “to-do” list, they turn to quantity, not quality.
 To me, this weakens the argument and only gives power to the other side.
-Sometimes it is okay to say that there are only a few reasons not to do something, and let those reasons shine.
-For example, hurting a living creature seems to be a pretty strong argument.
-Stick with that instead of a science war that will not win.
-It also shuts people up pretty quickly or shows their true ignorance.
+Sometimes it is okay to say that there are only a few reasons not to do something and let those reasons shine.
+For example, hurting a living creature seems to be a pretty strong argument so stick with that instead of waging a science war that will not end.
+It also shuts people up pretty quickly and shows their true ignorance.

-3. The food is connected with a disease of a small population
+3. The food is connected to a disease in a small population.

 When a person has an illness or disease that strongly affects their quality of life, we want to find answers to fix the problem.
-We will desperately search in any direction for help or aid suffering people.
-While that is a noble thing, it sometimes leads to grasping for straws or misplacing them all together.
+We will desperately search in any direction for help to aid suffering people.
+While that is a noble thing, it sometimes leads to grasping at straws or misplacing them all together.

-If we look at something like Rheumatoid Arthritis, we have yet to determine the optimal course of action or the cause of this disease.
-We do have drugs which aid symptoms, exercises that help, and dietary recommendation that lead to less aggravation.
+If we look at something like rheumatoid arthritis (RA), we have yet to determine the optimal course of action or the cause of this disease.
+We do have drugs which aid symptoms, exercises that help, and dietary recommendations that lead to less aggravation.
 But, we can’t say that food is the cause of the problem.
-We can’t say that food will cure the problem.
-We can say that food can help or hurt the problem.
+We can’t say that food will cure the problem either.
+What we can say is that food can help or hurt the problem.

-With all illnesses, I have seen quack professionals speak of extreme dosing of fish oil or complete removal of macronutrients only to lead people to injury or illness.
-Even holistic approaches can come with consequences.
+With all illnesses, I have seen quack professionals speak about extreme dosing of fish oil or complete removal of macronutrients which only leads people to injury or illness.
+Even holistic approaches can have consequences.
 The point is, a serious medical condition can’t be fixed with supplements and the proper breathing techniques.
 If an extreme medical problem could be cured with some supplements and a little breathing, then the problem wasn’t the illness initially claimed.
 However, symptoms can decrease with natural or holistic practices, and that is an extraordinarily real thing.
-With RA (as an example), there is a lot of research that shows appreciable benefit with ketogenic style diets and cycling calories.
+With RA (as an example), there is a lot of research that shows appreciable benefits to ketogenic style diets and cycling calories.

 Every case and body is different.
-While the laws of energy are not to be ignored or disposed of, optimization is a wall to be painted for everyone.
+While the laws of energy are not to be ignored or disposed of, optimization can be applied to everyone.

-I don’t think I need to elaborate more on this than to say—it isn’t the food’s fault that people shovel it in their mouth faster than the speed of light.
-Your lack of control doesn’t equal a right for damnation.
-A misery loves company attitude is only your way of spoiling the party for everyone else.
+I don’t think I need to elaborate more on this than to say—it isn’t the food’s fault that people shovel it in their mouths faster than the speed of light.
+Your lack of control doesn’t mean you have a right to damn certain foods.
+A misery loves company attitude is your way of spoiling the party for everyone else.
 Some people can eat.
 Some people can drink.
 Some people have better self-control than others.
 Not everyone is lucky enough to be one of them.
 When that is the case, it’s time to look inward, not outward.

-A proper comparison example is the use of alcohol or Marijuana.
-I also find it to be ironic that, usually, the cleanest of eaters and organic supports are pro-legalizing marijuana.
-I think we all know drinking isn’t just fun nights with a few glasses of wine.
-Marijuana isn’t just for Grateful Dead concerts and brings no consequence or gateway.
+A proper example for comparison is the use of alcohol or marijuana.
+I find it ironic that, usually, the cleanest of eaters and organic supporters are pro marijuana legalization.
+I think we all know drinking isn’t just fun nights involving a few glasses of wine; marijuana isn’t just for Grateful Dead concerts and brings no consequences or gateway.

-What about gun control, do we remove use for all because some can’t handle it?
+What about gun control, do we remove use for all because some can’t handle them?

-Those are all rhetorical questions in which I pose no public stance.
-In the end, it is always us, not the object.
+These are rhetorical questions to ask yourself.
+I have no public stance, but in the end it is always us not the object.

-Foods as much as clothes, music, and location enter into “cool wars.”
-The right branding, hype and advertising can raise one food to glory while equally demolishing another food.
+Food, as much as clothes, music, and location enters into “cool wars.”
+The right branding, hype, and advertising can raise one food to glory while equally demolishing another.
 Honestly, it is a lot easier to belong to the “in” crowd than not.
-Popularity contests are still all around on a daily basis and form decisions made left and right.
+Popularity contests are all around us on a real level and help determine our choices.
 Everyone at your gym is eating a “slow-carb diet” and kipping.
 You can’t be the only person on the message board who hasn’t gone Paleo, could you?
 All your friends gave up meat, why shouldn’t you do the same?